tuva-health/docs/docs/data-sources/claims.md

 # Claims

+We are actively developing knowledge and code for claims pre-processing, which is the process of transforming claims data so it's ready for analytics and machine learning.
+Check out our latest thinking on this process [here](https://miro.com/app/board/uXjVOvThMEo=/?share_link_id=354108018377).

+And we're actively looking for claims data experts to help us get this critical transformation layer right.
+If you or someone you know could help, please reach out!

 ## What is Claims Data?

 Claims data is the data that is generated when medical providers bill insurance companies for medical services.
 There are two types of paper claims forms: UB-04 and CMS-1500.
 Each paper claim form has a corresponding digial claim form: UB-04 is the 837i and CMS-1500 the 837p.